adwilso/AxisAndAlliesCalc/Readme.md

 > Figures out the odds of each side winning a battle in Axis and Allies 1942, Second Edition

 I'd recommend using one of the other, far better, online simulators.
-However, we have a running agreement that no one will use 3rd party tools or strategy guildes.
+However, we have a running agreement that no one will use 3rd party tools or strategy guides.
 So I built my own.

 Also, since I played as USSR, this only simulates land battles.
-One sub was not worth writting the entire naval battle engine for.
+One sub was not worth writing the entire naval battle engine for.
 However it might be interesting for other players to add it on.

 ## Usage example